To see students and faculty transformed,

 Our motto is "To Know Christ and To Make Him Known".

-There are currently six secondary schools that are a part of the movement.
-These schools include:
+There are currently six secondary schools that are a part of the movement and one university.
+They are:

 - John Gray High School